-The base and keypad, or digital panel, is the brains of the security system.
+The system base and keypad, or digital panel, are the brains of the security system.
 Modern ADT home security systems use a digital touch screen panel that allows you to add sensors to your system and easily arm or disarm your system.
 Features of the digital panel include:

-Smart home automation: You can create automations for different times of day and situations and even use geofencing technology to trigger smart devices, like lights and thermostats.
+Smart home automation: You can program automation for different times of day and situations and even use geofencing technology to trigger smart devices, like lights and thermostats.

 Remote control capabilities: By connecting the digital panel with a smart home app on your phone, you can operate the system remotely.

-Voice control capabilities: Integrate your ADT system with a smart home platform like Amazon’s Alexa for easy voice control within your home.
+Voice control capabilities: Integrate your ADT system with a smart home platform like Amazon’s Alexa or Google Assistant for easy voice control within your home.

 Advanced encryption: ADT uses the latest two-way encryption technology for a more secure connection with your devices.